Danny Ward (Welsh footballer): Leicester City

-On 20 July 2018, as the arrival of Alisson Becker relegated him to fourth choice at Liverpool, Ward completed a move to fellow Premier League side Leicester City for around £12.5 million on a four year contract.
+On 20 July 2018, as the arrival of Alisson Becker relegated him to fourth choice at Liverpool, Ward completed a move to fellow Premier League side Leicester City for around £12.5 million on a four-year contract.
 He made his debut on 28 August in the second round of the EFL Cup, keeping a clean sheet in a 4–0 win over Fleetwood Town.
 A month later in the next round, he saved three penalties in a shootout win at Wolverhampton Wanderers after keeping a clean sheet in a goalless draw, and was praised by teammate Marc Albrighton.
 Ward played only 14 times in his first three seasons at Leicester, and not at all in the league.

 On 15 May 2022, Ward made his first Premier League appearance for Leicester—and his first overall since 2016—as the Foxes beat Watford 5–1 at Vicarage Road.
 Leicester manager Brendan Rodgers said that this was because he had chosen for Kasper Schmeichel to play three of the final five games in goal, and the other two for Ward.

 Ward became Leicester's first-choice keeper for the 2022–23 season after Schmeichel's departure to Nice.
+He was dropped in favour of teammate Daniel Iversen in March 2023 after his form was called into question.

+Ward's first Premier League appearance in the 2024–25 season came against Newcastle as a half-time substitute when first-choice keeper Mads Hermansen picked up an injury.
+The game finished in a 4–0 loss.
+Ward started the next game, again owing to Hermansen's injury, a 3–0 loss to Wolves.
+He was subsequently dropped by the manager Ruud Van Nistelrooy in favour of teammate Jakub Stolarczyk.
+He became the third-choice keeper in the club and acted in a supporting role.
+As a result, he was not included in the squad for any match for the rest of the season.
+He left the club at the end of the season following the end of his contract.

+Return to Wrexham

+On 1 July 2025, Ward returned to hometown club Wrexham on a two-year deal following their promotion to the EFL Championship.